STANDARDS OF EXCELLENCE

 GENERAL SHOW RULES

 A. All AMR* shows are open to any horses and ponies with valid registration with the AMR*.
 Miniature horses and ponies with valid registration with other recognized miniature organization may be shown at the AMR* shows if so stated on the entry form for that particular show.
+Exhibitors must be financial members of the same organisation who issued the registration.

-B. To enter an AMR* show, the exhibitor must use the full name and registration number as it is shown on the horse or pony's registration paper.
+B. To enter an AMR* show, the exhibitor must use the full name and registration number, as it is shown, on the horse or pony's registration paper.
 Substitutes or changes require permission from the AMR*.
 Show directors may disqualify any horse or pony that is shown with a false identity.

 C. The AMR* will only accept show entries that are complete, signed and accompanied by a copy of the horse or pony's registration paper.